- How do PV panels work?

 For an average domestic system, the installation process rarely takes more than two days.

-Panels must be MCS certified in order to register for the FIT payment scheme.
 Depending on the available space you will need to select panels according to yield (specific to your location), size and cost.
 It is also very important to consider factors such as strength, potential for debris build up, any performance warranty that might be sold with the panels and the amount of light intensity degradation, specific to each panel.
+Choose good quality panels that will add to the value of your home by looking good, being installed properly and produce reliably over the long term rather than simply being of lowest cost.

 Q. Will solar panels damage my roof?